DevSodokusFileTransfer/Atom-Portable/README.md

 ```
 ## Some things you need to have:

-*Linux (Only at the Moment i will release the Portable version for more Systems later!)
+*Linux Debian ( Only at the Moment i will release the Portable version for more Systems later! )

 *Internet Connection!